grokify/go-saviyntecf/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-url]
 [![License][license-svg]][license-url]

-This is the Saviynt External Connector Framework (ECF) for Go and Chi.
+This is the Saviynt External Connector Framework (ECF) implemented in Go with Chi.

 It is built with [`oapi-codegen)`](https://github.com/deepmap/oapi-codegen).